 Walking into a JUG, where the host has everything all tidy, set, and ready, where all you do is take the stage and microphone, is awesome.
 Last week, however, I crossed over to the other side…the role of JUG meet up organizer.
 I’ll explain that in detail in a moment.
 I’ll make a few general JUG points first, then hone in what it entailed to run a JUG meeting.

 Matt presenting at the Guadalajara JUG in Mexico, August 2015

 When I figured out Azul wanted me to keep going on the JUG circuit in spite of my rocky start in Dallas, I decided I needed to study the JUGs in my patch, which basically covers North America.
 The public data on each JUG is great, typically on Meetup or a hosted web site, but I found nothing current that pulls them all together succinctly.
-I therefore built for myself a Google map to figure out

 The really big JUGs run like media companies: they sponsor frequent events, even some as big as commercial tradeshows, with Atlanta, Chicago, and London as leading examples.
 Smaller JUGs can be very intimate, potentially just a dozen people around a table, over a pint at the pub.
 Some JUGs vie for corporate backing, which often mean can mean posh meeting space and even catering.